 Why we picked the Lexus GS:

 Lexus may be taking a risk with its latest design language, but that doesn’t mean owners should have any concerns about reliability.
 Beneath its spindle grille and sweeping bodywork, the modern Lexus GS is every bit as dependable a luxury car as previous generations.
-While competitors are plagued with electrical issues or mechanical failures, the GS offers class-leading comfort with the peace of mind that comes from a Toyota product.
+While some competitors sufffer from electrical issues or mechanical failures, the GS offers class-leading comfort with the peace of mind that comes from a Toyota product.

 The Lexus GS won’t win any drag races if stacked against BMW’s 5 Series or Mercedes-Benz’s E-Class, but if it’s an endurance battle covering hundreds of thousands of miles, Lexus GS drivers can relax in their plush leather cabins while parts start failing on the competition.
 Additionally, if you really need to move quickly, the GS F offers a 5.0-liter V8 with 467 hp and 369 lb-ft.